munik/dotnet-webassembly-fsharp/README.md

 # F# wrapper for WebAssembly for .NET

-An F# wrapper around the [dotnet-webassembly](https://github.com/ryanLamansky/dotnet-webassembly/) project, which is
+An F# Wrapper around the [dotnet-webassembly](https://github.com/ryanLamansky/dotnet-webassembly/) project, which is
 > A library able to create, read, modify, write and execute WebAssembly (WASM) files from .NET-based applications.
 Execution does not use an interpreter or a 3rd party library: WASM instructions are mapped to their .NET equivalents and converted to native machine language by the .NET JIT compiler.

 ## Goals

+- An idiomatic F# approach to generating and running WebAssembly programs.
 - A little higher-level WebAssembly module generation toolkit than the base library provides.
-- An idiomatic F# approach to generating and running WebAssembly programs.
 - Compile-time safety for as many aspects of module generation as possible without sacrificing expressiveness nor using any of the more exotic F# features (e.g. code quotations).

 ## Getting Started